Shyam-Has-Your-Anomaly-Mitigated/Emul/log/canfp.md

 (lots more good stuff above)
 <br>shyam.id.au [3:34 PM]
-<bf>Is it self-hosting if you store the source as a string, and delete the original source post-compilation?
+<br>Is it self-hosting if you store the source as a string, and delete the original source post-compilation?

 ---